 I don't know which book to read next!

 You could always start with books from the Book Trust Top 100 - especially as these earn 50 credits each.
 You can find the lists on the Book Trust website - link below.

-Remember, we are still happy to loan you books from school.
+Visit the school library!
 Here are some ideas of books we have in the library for each category.